newellsfc39/blog_django/README.md

 # blog_django
-a personal blog to develop skills and discuss what I am learning day/week to day/week
+a personal blog to develop skills, discuss what I am learning and share interests day/week to day/week